 The transformation of the Student Cafeteria from its present operating form (to include prices) is still in the early planning stages.
-Its tentative goals are to make key staff positions open to students for internships in Business-Administration-Management, Art & Design, and Food and Nutrition for credit.
+Its tentative goals are to make key staff positions open to students for Government.
+As a result nothing to date was implemented.
+In May and Food and Nutrition for credit.
 The remaining (other than key) positions, will be available to work-study.
 The menu and the prices are first areas of change.
 The atmosphere and furnishings second.